Close

 People are coming to and staying on your website for a reason: there’s a topic they’re interested in, and they think you might have the answer.
 Don’t disappoint them with boilerplate fluff.
 Provide hard information: facts, procedures, strategies, and fees.

 If a topic exists, chances are there’s a blog dedicated to it.
-Our internet-savvy society has come to expect blogs from “credible” websites.
+Our internet-savvy society has come to expect detailed articles on specific topics.
 But blogging is more than just an audience expectation.
 Blogging actually serves a few different practical purposes, such as:

 Nothing is more frustrating than a site full of broken links and information overkill.
 Websites need to be clean, smooth, and easy to navigate.
 With that in mind: